ugurkocde/Intune_Shortcuts/readme.md

 ![icon48](https://user-images.githubusercontent.com/43906965/197341288-58a7a518-cf5a-43c2-980b-7bb1b401a503.png)

-A little tool which will help you to access important websites faster.
+A browser extension which will help you to access important websites faster.
 This tool is for people working with Microsoft Intune.

 # Screenshots